Skip to content

 Source code in torchzero/modules/least_squares/gn.py

-class GaussNewton(Module):
+class GaussNewton(Transform):

 """Gauss-newton method.